LIFE GOES ON: AN INTRODUCTION

 married to Thomas Cross

-Sarah lived next door to her future husband, Thomas.
-The Cross and Carter families came from the same part of Ely as the Pages.
+Sarah was born out in the bleak fen at Prickwillow.
+When she was young the family moved into Ely, and as a child Sarah lived next door to her future husband, Thomas.
 Sarah and her husband Thomas had at least nine children, one of whom, Sophia, was my great-grandmother, while another, my great-great-uncle Herbert, would be killed in WWI at the Battle of Gaza.
-Sarah's daughter Sophia was still alive to appear on my parents' wedding photograph in 1956, but does not appear on the wedding photograph of my father's brother in 1959, or on my Christening photograph in 1961.
+Sarah's daughter Sophia was still alive to appear on my parents' wedding photograph in 1956.

 1861 census: